RasHerlo/CellSegmentation_RH/README.md

 # CellSegmentation_RH
-Attempt to autromated, but curatable cell-segmentation on s2p output
+Attempt to automated, but curatable cell-segmentation on s2p output